PickNikRobotics/generate_parameter_library/README.md

 Validators are functions that return a `Result` type and accept a `rclcpp::Parameter const&` as their first argument and any number of arguments after that can be specified in YAML.
 Validators are C++ functions defined in a header file similar to the example shown below.

-The `Result` type has a alias `OK` that is shorthand for returning a successful validation.
+The `ValidateResult` type has a alias `ok` that is shorthand for returning a successful validation.
-It also had a function `ERROR` that uses the expressive [fmt format](https://github.com/fmtlib/fmt) for constructing a human readable error.
+It also had a function `make_error` that uses the expressive [fmt format](https://github.com/fmtlib/fmt) for constructing a human readable error.
 These come from the `parameter_traits` library.
 Note that you need to place your custom validators in the `parameter_traits` namespace.